- About Extension

 Extension helped organize landowners into local associations where education and political action were the primary missions.
 The Clackamas County Farm Forestry Association formed in 1957 is one of the oldest woodland owner organizations in the state and includes approximately 300 members.

 Earlier Extension education in forestry and natural resource management was led by county Agriculture Agents Johnny Innskeep and Clayton Wills.
 Both Inskeep and Wills served the county for approximately 30 years each.
 The first Extension Forestry Agent (a professional forester by academic training) was hired in Clackamas County in 1976.
-Dan Green brought a new level of expertise to forestry education programming to the county.
+Dan Green brought a new level of expertise in forestry education programming to the county.
 Following Dan's departure in 1984, Mike Bondi became Extension Forestry Agent in Clackamas County and served in that position until 2011.
-Mike started Tree School in 1990, a day full of practical educational programs for forest landowners, Christmas tree farmers and natural resource professionals.
+Mike started Tree School in 1990 - a day full of practical educational programs for forest landowners, Christmas tree farmers, and natural resource professionals.
 It has become the largest program of its kind in the state.

-Glenn Ahrens arrived in July, 2012 and is currently the Extension Forester for Clackamas, East Multnomah, Marion and Hood River counties.
+Glenn Ahrens arrived in July, 2012 and is currently the Extension Forester for Clackamas, East Multnomah, Marion, and Hood River counties.